-St Patrick's Mental Health Services is an independent, not-for-profit organisation and receives no government funding.
-We receive fees for our services from service users and/or their health insurance company.
+We are an independent, not-for profit organisation, and we do not receive government funding.
+We receive fees for our services from our service users and/or their health insurance company.

 - What are the benefits for mental healthcare provided by this policy?

-- Are these benefits the minimum you are obliged to provide or do you provide extra mental healthcare benefits?
+- Are these benefits the minimum you are obliged to provide, or do you provide extra mental healthcare benefits?

 - How do I distinguish between different mental healthcare providers?
 Is there a quality standard?

 - Do you cover or provide benefits for day care and/or care in the community (for example, in the Dean Clinics)?
 If so, what are these benefits?
 Will I be required to pay a shortfall for day care or treatment in the Dean Clinics and, if so, how much?

 - Do you provide cover for adolescents in the Willow Grove Adolescent Unit in St Patrick’s Mental Health Services?

 - Can I decide, using guidance from my care team on my mental healthcare needs, how I use benefits under this plan?
 For example, can I use these benefits for inpatient and/or day care?